toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 when duplicate IP multicast packets could cause congestion and loss.

-Routers MAY support a configurable option for sending PackedAssert messages twice in short order (such as 50msec apart), to overcome possible loss, but only when the following two conditions are met.
+Routers MAY support a configurable option for sending PackedAssert messages twice in short order (such as 50 msec apart), to overcome possible loss, but only when the following two conditions are met.

 1. The total size of the two PackedAsserts is less than the total size of equivalent Assert messages,